mac-comp127/registrar-solution/README.md

 - Update the Javadoc for `getWaitlist()` again to make sure it describes how everything behaves.
 - Look over `RegistrarTest`.
 Are there any additional conditions you should test for?
 Imagine bugs the code could have.
 For each of those bugs, is there a test that would fail?

+This is the kind of thinking good developers do when they are writing a library to be shared by many projects, handling critical data whose correctness is essential, protecting their security-sensitive code against malicious attack, or simply thinking their way through a tricky set of rules and relationships.